ongoing since 2016

 About the project

-The last ten years Morocco has brought about a major transition towards renewable energy.
-Two important projects towards a zero-carbon industry are the installation of the largest solar panel fields in Africa (Noor Powerplant) and the COP22 held in Marrakech in 2016.
+In the last ten years, Morocco has brought about a major transition towards renewable energy.
+Two important projects towards a zero-carbon industry are installing the largest solar panel fields in Africa (Noor Powerplant) and the COP22 held in Marrakech in 2016.
 The country aims to provide nearly half its national consumption with clean energy by 2030.

-Artist Eric van Hove’s Mahjouba Initiative hopes to connect local craftsmen (20% of the active Moroccan workforce, 19% of the country’s GNI) to the electric engine revolution while creating a community developed consumer craft product: an electric motorbike for the local market using mainly craft materials and skills, combined with 3D-printing.
+Artist Eric van Hove’s Mahjouba Initiative hopes to connect local craftsmen (20% of the active Moroccan workforce, 19% of the country’s GNI) to the electric engine revolution while creating a community-developed consumer craft product: an electric motorbike for the local market using mainly craft materials and skills, combined with 3D-printing.
 Bringing a sustainable and meaningful market to craft in 21st post-Fordist century Africa must be done through the middle-class consumption of modern, useful goods.
-Artistic and creative emancipation, alternative manufacturing, as well as social and economic sustainability are core aspects of this endeavor.
+Artistic and creative emancipation, alternative manufacturing, and social and economic sustainability are core aspects of this endeavour.

-Alongside this reverse-engineered item that is the motorbike, the Initiative seeks to propose an experimental decentralized socio-economic model hybridizing the Western capitalist system and the local African made-to-order manufacturing and souk/distribution approach.
-To create a thought-provoking model, the artist believes in collective intelligence: on-going think-tanks are organized where 30 to 40 guests (artists, students, economists, scholars, engineers, etc.) brainstorm and improve a consistent model which will be tested via a Pilot in 2020.
+Alongside this reverse-engineered item that is the motorbike, the Initiative seeks to propose an experimental, decentralized socio-economic model hybridizing the Western capitalist system and the local African made-to-order manufacturing and souk/distribution approach.
+To create a thought-provoking model, the artist believes in collective intelligence: on-going think-tanks are organized where 30 to 40 guests (artists, students, economists, scholars, engineers, etc.) brainstorm and improve a consistent model, which was tested via a Pilot in 2020.

 About the artist